California Finalizes Plan Shifting Key Energy Storage Incentive Toward Blackout Resilience

 General residential storage incentives, which include residential battery-solar systems from vendors like Sunrun, SunPower, Enphase and Tesla, will also see a slight cut, leaving about $60 million through 2024.
 In contrast to its large storage budget, SGIP’s general residential storage budget is oversubscribed, with more than a thousand applications from last year left unfunded.

-The CPUC pointed to this as indication that the market for general residential solar-storage systems has matured to the point that it doesn’t require incentives, at least not compared to customers vulnerable to wildfires and outages who couldn’t otherwise afford them.
+The CPUC pointed to this as indication that the market for general residential solar-storage systems has matured to the point that it doesn’t require incentives, at least not compared to customers vulnerable to wildfires and outages who otherwise couldn’t afford them.

-That’s backed by by data from last month’s Energy Storage Monitor report from Wood Mackenzie and the Energy Storage Association, which forecasts a big uptick in residential battery-solar systems in California in 2020, driven by last year’s outages but also by the increasingly attractive economics of adding storage to net-metered PV.
+That’s backed up by data from last month’s Energy Storage Monitor report from Wood Mackenzie and the Energy Storage Association, which forecasts a big uptick in residential battery-solar systems in California in 2020, driven by last year’s outages but also by the increasingly attractive economics of adding storage to net-metered PV.

 In comments filed with the CPUC, several parties including Sunrun and Tesla called for more flexibility in budget categories.
 This could allow for other categories to be funded, if customers for the new equity resilience budget fail to materialize to fill the $166 million per year set aside for them.
 They also asked for a lift on the “developer cap,” which limits any one vendor to no more than 15 percent of total incentives per year.

 The CPUC declined to take up these proposals.
-But its decision will allow for SGIP’s program administrators to consider reallocating budgets in 2022, and to consider lifting developer caps in categories where “the incentive step has been open at least 12 months, at least two entities have reached their cap, and there is otherwise low participation in the incentive step."
+But its decision will allow for SGIP’s program administrators to consider reallocating budgets in 2022 and lifting developer caps in categories where “the incentive step has been open at least 12 months, at least two entities have reached their cap, and there is otherwise low participation in the incentive step."
 That would indicate that the market isn't attractive to any but the best-positioned vendors.

-The CPUC’s decision also granted the request of environmental advocates to include heat pump water heaters (HPWH) as eligible for SGIP incentives, with 5 percent of the budget, or about $4 million through 2024.
-Environmental groups and HPWG vendors had advocated for adding them, given their low cost and relatively high carbon-reduction value.
+The CPUC’s decision also granted the request of environmental advocates to include heat pump water heaters as being eligible for SGIP funding, with 5 percent of the budget or about $4 million through 2024.
+Environmental groups and heat pump water heater vendors had advocated for adding them, given their low cost and relatively high carbon-reduction value.